AriFordsham/GHCWiki/commentary/g-so-c-multiple-instances.md

 `ghc-pkg` is responsible for storing all information we have about installed packages.
 Depending on design decisions about the solver and the Cabal hash, further information may be required in `ghc-pkg`'s description format (see below).

+The following fields will be added to the description format:

+A field *Way* of type `[String]`.
+It tracks the way in which the package was compiled.
+It is a subset of `{v,d,p}`. "v" means vanilla, "d" means dynamic linking and "p" means profiling.
+Other ways may be added later.

+A `timestamp` of the time when the package was installed (or built?).
+It is used by GHC and Cabal to put a preference on the latest package of a certain version.

+A currently empty but extensible set of fields starting with "x-cabal-...". `ghc-pkg` ignores them when parsing.
+During the resolution phase `cabal-install` might use them to decide compatibility between packages.

+A field abi-hash that contains the ABI hash because it is no longer stored implicitly as part of the `InstalledPackageId`.

 ## Simplistic dependency resolution